GregHilston/Simple-Slack-Bot/README.md

 ## Writing More Advanced Slack Bots

-If you have found that Simple Slack Bot does not provide everything you are looking for, you can gain access to the underlying [Slacker object](https://github.com/os/slacker) or [SlackSocket object](https://github.com/vektorlab/slacksocket) by calling
+If you have found that Simple Slack Bot does not provide everything you are looking for, you can gain access to the underlying [python Slack Client](https://github.com/slackapi/python-slackclient) or [SlackSocket object](https://github.com/vektorlab/slacksocket).

-`get_slacker()`

-or

-`get_slack_socket()`

-respectively on your instance of SimpleSlackBot

 ## Running Local Development Version